FedericoGarciaGarcia/VirtualGens/README.md

 ## Installation

-1. Download the "VirtualGens" folder and copy it into a Unity project folder.
+1. Download the *VirtualGens* folder and copy it into a Unity project folder.
-2. Add the prefab "VirtualGens" to a scene.
+2. Add the prefab *VirtualGens* to a scene.
 3. Build the Unity project for Windows 32-bit; the DLL was compiled in a 32-bit system.
 Mac and Linux are not supported.
 4. Place a Sega Genesis ROM in the build folder, where the executable is.
-The ROM file should be named "rom.bin".
+The ROM file should be named *rom.bin*.

 ## Use

 *VirtualGens* cannot be run on the Editor, only as an application.

 The application will start in fullscreen and the Sega Genesis ROM will be executed immediately.
+Configuration and log files will be created.
+For the best experience, the application should be run at a minimum of 60 frames per second.

 ## Controls